Platonic-Systems/generics-sop-examples/draft.md

     Route_Blog br -> "blog" </> encodeRoute br
 ```

-There is nothing we can do about `PostSlug` instance, because it is not an ADT, but we *do* want to implement `encodeRoute` for both `BlogRoute` and `Route` generically.
+There is nothing we can do about `PostSlug` instance, because it is not an ADT, but we *do* want to generically implement `encodeRoute` for both `BlogRoute` and `Route` generically.

 ### Identify the general pattern

 After having written the implementation manually, the next step is to make it as general as possible.
-Try to extract the "general pattern" behind these specialized-seeming implementation.
-Looking at the implementation above, we can conclude the general pattern as follows:
+Try to extract the "general pattern" behind these manual implementations.
+Looking at the instances above, we can conclude the general pattern as follows:

-- To encode `Foo_Bar` in a datetype `Foo`, we drop the `Foo_`, and take the `Bar`.
+- To encode `Foo_Bar` in a datatype `Foo`, we drop the `Foo_`, and take the `Bar`.
 Then we convert it to `bar.html`.
 - If a sum constructor has arguments, we check that it has exactly one argument (arity <=1).
 Then call `encodeRoute` on that argument, and append it to the constructor's encoding using `/`.
   - For example, to encode `BlogPost_Post (PostSlug "hello")` we first encode the constructor as `"post"`, then encode the only argument as `encodeRoute (PostSlug "hello")` which reduces to `"hello.html"`, thus producing the encoding `"post/hello.html"`.
-Finally when encoding `Route_Blog br` - this gets encoded ito `"blog/post/hello.html"`, recursively.
+Finally when encoding `Route_Blog br` - this gets encoded ito `"blog/post/hello.html"`, inductively.

 ### Write the generic version

-Having identified the general pattern, we are now in a position to write a generic version of `encodeRoute`:
+Having identified the general pattern, we are now in a position to write the generic version of `encodeRoute`.
+Keep in mind the above pattern while you follow the code below.

 ```haskell
 gEncodeRoute :: Generic r => r -> FilePath
 gEncodeRoute = undefined
 ```

-To derive route encoding from the constructor name, we need the datatype metadata provided by `HasDatatypeInfo` from generics-sop. `constructorInfo . datatypeInfo` provides the constructor information, from which we will determine the final route encoding (ie., `Route_Foo` -> `"foo.html"`) via indexing using `hindex`.
+To derive route encoding from the constructor name, we need the datatype metadata (provided by `HasDatatypeInfo`) from generics-sop. `constructorInfo . datatypeInfo` gives us the constructor information, from which we will determine the final route encoding using the `hindex` combinator.
+Effectively, this enables us to produce `"foo.html"` from a sum constructor like `Route_Foo`.

 ```haskell
 gEncodeRoute :: forall r.
 (Generic r, All2 IsRoute (Code r), All IsRouteProd (Code r), HasDatatypeInfo r) => r -> FilePath